 • Free, open-source cross-platform audio software

-• Live recording with microphone, mixer, or digitize recording from media
+• Live recording with microphone, mixer, or digitized recording from media

 • Support for LADSPA, LV2, Nyquist, VST, and Audio Unit Effect plugins